wking/swc-boot-camps/contributing/stand-alone-boot-camp-sites.md

 Warning: the following workflows use Git's [submodule][] command ([Pro Git chapter][pg-submodules]).
-This isn't really very difficult, but if you're still struggling to wrap your head around the whole “branch” concept, you're probably better off [[developing your site in the gh-pages branch|Boot-Camp-Pages]].
+This isn't really very difficult, but if you're still struggling to wrap your head around the whole “branch” concept, you're probably better off [developing your site in the gh-pages branch][boot-camp-pages].

 Sometimes you want more than Jekyll can offer, or you want to keep the source for your website in its own branch, away from the other stuff